rosix-ru/django-reportapi/README.rst

-Is an easy way to setup mechanism building and getting reports for Django projects.
+ReportAPI is an easy way to setup mechanism building and getting reports for Django projects.

 For the exchange of data is used JSON.